-Hello everyone!
-This is Shelly with another behind the scenes look at the makings of a double page layout.
+Hey everyone!
+This is Shelly again with this month’s dose of the makings of a double page layout.